Why The Men-Only TGL Is Missing The Point

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-All being well, the league will be a resounding success, and perhaps at some point in the future the door will be pushed ajar for women to sign up to a mixed league.
+All being well, the league will be a resounding success, and perhaps at some point in the future the door will be pushed ajar for women to sign up for a women’s team or a mixed league.
 Let’s wait and see, because as we know, when it comes to women’s golf, we have to be patient!

 Alison Root has over 25 years experience working in media and events, predominantly dedicated to golf, in particular the women’s game.
 Until 2020, for over a decade Alison edited Women & Golf magazine and website, and is now the full-time Women's Editor for Golf Monthly.
 Alison is a respected and leading voice in the women's game, overseeing content that communicates to active golfers from grassroots through to the professional scene, and developing collaborative relationships to widen Golf Monthly's female audience across all platforms to elevate women's golf to a new level.
 She is a 16-handicap golfer (should be better) and despite having had the fantastic opportunity to play some of the best golf courses around the world, Kingsbarns in Scotland is her favourite.